|Office:||Alter Hall 452|

 |Research Interests:||Financial Accounting, Managerial Accounting|

 Dmitri Byzalov joined the Accounting Department in Fall 2009.
-His research on cost behavior, conditional conservatism, and accrual modeling is published in Journal of Accounting and Economics, The Accounting Review, Review of Accounting Studies, and Journal of Management Accounting Research.
+His research on meet-or-just-beat behavior, conditional conservatism, accrual modeling, and cost behavior is published in Journal of Accounting and Economics, The Accounting Review, Review of Accounting Studies, and Journal of Management Accounting Research.
 The American Accounting Association (AAA) recognized his research on demand uncertainty and cost behavior with the 2015 Notable Contributions to Accounting Literature Award.
 He earned his Ph.D. at Harvard University.
-He currently teaches Managerial Accounting and Cost Accounting to undergraduates.
+He currently teaches undergraduate Managerial Accounting and PhD Seminar on Special Topics in Accounting.

 - “Implications of impairment decisions and assets’ cash-flow horizons for conservatism research,” with Rajiv Banker and Sudipta Basu.
-The Accounting Review, forthcoming.
+The Accounting Review, 2017.

 - “Conditional conservatism and disaggregated bad news indicators in accrual models,” with Sudipta Basu.
 Review of Accounting Studies, 2016, 21(3), 859–897.